 13. Have dinner in the sky

-Whilst the actual activity of sitting down, eating and drinking to your heart’s content may seem a walk in the park, Dinner in the Sky takes eating to new heights.
+While the actual activity of sitting down, eating and drinking to your heart’s content may seem a walk in the park, Dinner in the Sky takes eating to new heights.
 Literally.

 14. Swim with crocodiles in the Cage of Death

 You may have heard of swimming with sharks, so why not try swimming with crocodiles in the Cage of Death instead?

-Designed for 1 or 2 people per cage, the cage suspends above the crocs before being lowered into the pen for an up-close encounter.
+Designed for one or two people per cage, the cage suspends above the crocs before being lowered into the pen for an up-close encounter.